navaris/appshell/packages/config/README.md

 **What if I want to generate the manifest by a startup script instead?**

 > This functionality is exposed by the [@appshell/cli](https://www.npmjs.com/package/@appshell/cli) package.
-You can simply call `appshell generate manifest --configsDir /path/to/appshell_configs` to produce the global runtime manifest on startup.
+You can simply call `appshell generate manifest --template /path/to/appshell.config.json` to produce the runtime manifest on startup.